pradanaadn/resume/rendercv_output/Putu_Gede_Pradana_Adnyana_CV.md

 # Summary

 Innovative Computer Engineering graduate with 1+ year of experience in AI-powered solutions and scalable software development.
 Proficient in Python with 4 years of experience and a strong background in deploying machine learning models, optimizing systems, and implementing cutting-edge technologies.
 Successfully contributed as an Artificial Intelligence Engineer Intern at Ruangguru, enabling seamless LLM access for all stakeholders.
-Willing to relocate for opportunities that align with my skills and career goa
+Willing to relocate for opportunities that align with my skills and career goal

 # Education